evgenyneu/evgenii.com/app/blog/_posts/2014-08-03-localizing-text-in-swift.md

 In this tutorial I want to show how to translate a text string in Swift code file to a different language.

-Suppose you have a text string in your .swift code:
+Suppose you have a English text string in your .swift code:

 ```swift
 let text = "Flat White"